logic-craft/LogiCraft/README.md

 Note: No existing solutions exist for the Java Edition (Atleast not in current versions of Minecraft)

 ### SchematiCraft
+SchematiCraft is the user interface in which students and teachers are able to create logic gate schematics.
+These schematics can then be exported to Minecraft, where the schematic can be visualised using Minecraft blocks/items.
+This makes it more relatable and enjoyable for the students to learn.

+The export format is going to be a JSON file.
+This contains a dictionary where the keys are the IDs of the logic gates, and the values are the properties of the logic gate.
+Each logic gate has inputs and the type of logic gate.

 ### LogiCraftCore
 LogiCraftCore is going to be responsible for connecting and converting the SchematiCraft data into block data for the EditCraftAPI.